Graduate Student Guide

 When you are on-campus, you are already on a HCA computer and CANNOT use the remote access to check email.

 Instead, just launch the browser (Internet Explorer).
 This opens up the HCA Intranet page.
 Now hover your mouse arrow over the word “APPLICATIONS” along the top of the Intranet page, then from the drop-down menu that appears, select “Web Mail” at the bottom of that drop-down menu.
 This opens up the Outlook Web Access login page.
 (Follow the Outlook Web Access login instruction listed above).
-In the main RCN 2525 building, you will use the HCA Guest Access feature.
+In the main Research College of Nursing 2525 building, you will use the HCA Guest Access feature.

 As you know, computers have become a necessary device for educational systems.
 We have compiled a list of computer requirements for your reference, on the website.